Read with BonusRead with Bonus

 Chapter 1

-Before that night, she was the bright and charming Miss Mellon of the Mellon family.
-After that, she fell from grace into a dark abyss.
+Before that one-night, she was the esteemed Miss Mellon of the Mellon family.
+After that, her life fell into a deep decline.

 Diana didn't have the strength to open her eyes.
 Hearing this, she fell into a deep sleep, feeling a bit relieved.

-Before she completely drifted off, she had one thought: this time, the guy seemed to have learned to clean her up.
+Before she completely drifted off, she thought, ‘this time, the man seemed to have learned to clean her up.’

 When she woke up, the room was empty.